-At the institutional level, the response rates vary greatly – ranging from 23 % to 83 % in 2016.
-Most of the largest institutions have a response rate of around 40%.
+The response rate vary greatly at the institutional level, ranging from 85 percent to 29 percent in 2018 for all institutions with at least 100 students.
+Most of the largest institutions have a response rate of around 40 percent.

 NOKUT works continuously in order to improve and further develop the implementation of the national student survey and studiebarometeret.no.